-Red chile flakes and pure cacao powder are an excellent flavor combination.
-The heat from the anti-inflammatory chile enhances the antioxidant-rich chocolate and cuts through some of the fattiness that can leave an unpleasant feeling on your tongue.
+Red chili flakes and pure cacao powder are an excellent flavor combination.
+The heat from the anti-inflammatory chili enhances the antioxidant-rich chocolate, and cuts through some of the fattiness that can leave an unpleasant feeling on your tongue.

-Only a smidge more complex than the rest of these “blend it and freeze” recipes, think of this fat bomb as a grown-up deconstructed peanut butter cup where the nut butter is on the outside.
-And rather than make this with a predictable nut butter, use sesame seed paste (aka tahini) for a unique flavor that is familiar enough to be comforting.
+Only a smidge more complex than the rest of these blend-it-and-freeze recipes, think of this fat bomb as a grown-up, deconstructed peanut butter cup where the nut butter is on the outside.
+And rather than making this with a predictable nut butter, opt for sesame seed paste (aka tahini) for a unique yet comforting flavor.

-Once the base chocolate layer is ready, the mini-muffin cups are filled and chilled in the freezer.
-In the time it takes to make the sesame layer, the chocolate layer is set enough that you can then pour the top layer, so there's no downtime.
+Once the base chocolate layer is ready, fill and chill the mini-muffin cups in the freezer.
+In the time it takes to make the sesame layer, the chocolate layer is set enough that you can then pour the top layer — so there's no downtime.

-Rosewater is exactly what it sounds like: water that has been infused with rose petals.
-It is common in many Middle Eastern dessert recipes, such as baklava, and at one point was more popular than vanilla.
+Rosewater is exactly what it sounds like: Water that's been infused with rose petals.
+It is common in many Middle Eastern dessert recipes such as baklava.

 5. Raspberry Delight Fat Bombs

-Just remember, no matter how vociferously people shout that coconut oil is a superfood with all-healing powers or say the opposite, calling it pure poison, it's not.
+Just remember, no matter how vociferously people preach that coconut oil is a superfood with all-healing powers or say the opposite, calling it pure poison, it's not either.
 It's just another food.
-And because it's high in saturated fat, you should proceed with caution.
-Hence the small serving sizes and healthy mix-ins like the fresh raspberries and lemon zest in these pretty pies.
+And because it's high in saturated fat, you should proceed with caution — hence the small serving sizes and healthy mix-ins, like the fresh raspberries and lemon zest in these pretty pies.

-Basic fat-bomb fudge, meet heart-healthy chia seeds.
-The chia in this recipe boosts its nutritional profile with omega-3 fatty acids, plant protein and dietary fiber.
+This recipe introduces basic fat-bomb fudge to heart-healthy chia seeds.
+The chia in it boosts its nutritional profile with omega-3 fatty acids, plant protein and dietary fiber.
 The almond butter adds texture, more healthy fats, antioxidant vitamin E and a plant-based source of the vital mineral calcium.
-The pure cacao powder packs complex polyphenols that research suggests has antioxidant properties, blood pressure-lowering effects and anti-inflammatory qualities.

 Decadent little bites on their own, these fat bombs would also be amazing dropped into a homemade blended iced coffee drink or a smoothie.